Robert E. Lee (steamboat): Steamboat race, 1870

-Noted steamboat captain and historian Frederick Way, Jr., disputes this version of history somewhat.
-He cites Johnny Farrell, second engineer of Natchez: "This old idea about the two boats preparing for days for the race, tearing down bulkheads, putting up wind sheaves, and a lot of other stuff, is not true.
+John W. Cannon, the captain of Robert E. Lee, ensured victory by removing excess weight, carrying only a few passengers, and using prearranged barges to increase the speed of refueling.
+The Natchez was delayed by fog for six hours, and was weighed down by numerous passengers.
+Noted steamboat captain and historian Frederick Way, Jr., disputes this account, citing Johnny Farrell, second engineer of Natchez: "This old idea about the two boats preparing for days for the race, tearing down bulkheads, putting up wind sheaves, and a lot of other stuff, is not true.
 When I went aboard Robert E. Lee, all they had done was to move the coal bunkers a little forward...
 On our boat there was absolutely no preparation whatever.
 There was no such thing as colors flying, bands playing, and the decks of both boats crowded with ladies and gentlemen."
 Way also writes that at Vicksburg, both boats took fuel flats in tow and emptied them under way.
-In addition, both vessels advertised before the race that they would accept freight and passengers.
+Both vessels advertised before the race that they would accept freight and passengers.

-To this day no commercial boat has beaten the speed record set by Robert E. Lee during the race.
-However, Bogie, a 1929 motor boat built by Leroy Craft, beat Robert E. Lees record.
+It is speculated that no commercial boat has ever beaten the speed record set by Robert E. Lee during the race.
+In 1929, Bogie, a motor boat built by Leroy Craft, surpassed Robert E. Lees record.

-It usually ran between New Orleans and Natchez, Mississippi.
-However, during spans of bad business, it would forsake Natchez and instead go to St. Louis or Louisville, Kentucky.
+On December 22, 1870, the Robert E. Lee collided with the Potomac opposite Natchez, Mississippi.
+The Lee sustained much damage and was run out on a sandbar until she could be raised and repaired.